 CANADA: Far West Slips To Q3 Loss

+Sportswear and outerwear maker and distributor Far West Industries Inc on Tuesday said it swung to a small third quarter loss amid a "sluggish" retail environment and late delivery of Concept snowboard apparel.
 The British Columbia-based firm reported a net loss of $60,000 for the three months to September 30 versus a year-ago profit of $50,000.
 Quarterly sales slumped to just over $2 million from nearly $2.9m in 2001.

 Help test our new apparel sourcing tool.